 Dietary fiber of black gram has been isolated as a neutral detergent fiber and has been shown to have the ability to lower glucose levels in the blood (9).

 Methanolic extracts of Vigna mungo, both boiled and non-boiled, can be used to lower blood glucose.
 It can also serve as a potential therapeutic drug in the future.
-The possible mechanism for this effect is the seed’s ability to slow down the absorption of carbohydrates and inhibit digestion, due to fiber and uronic acid contents (11).
+The possible mechanism for this effect is the seed’s ability to slow down the absorption of carbohydrates and inhibit digestion due to fiber and uronic acid contents (11).

-Tannins and saponins are phytochemicals found in black gram are also reported to have possible anticarcinogenic effects (10).
+Tannins and saponins are phytochemicals found in black gram that are also reported to have possible anticarcinogenic effects (10).

 Mung bean seeds have demonstrated antifungal activity due to the presence of hydrolytic enzymes.
 The antifungal action is exerted toward Fusarium solani, Fusarium oxysporum, Mycosphaerella arachidicola, Pythium aphanidermatum, and Sclerotium rolfsii (13).